 Content marketing includes all kinds of content, and marketing materials are content.
 Often, they are printed content, but that counts.

-Customers want to hold and reference information about high-value purchases.
+Customers want to hold and reference marketing materials about high-value purchases.

 Printed marketing materials tend to float around.
 Not only that, but if you’re selling a “high involvement” product — something that’s expensive or important such as a furnace, or a high-priced service, your customer will want to have that information close at hand.